rjrodger/gubu/README.md

 }))
 ```

-You can access builders as properties of the main `Gubu` function to
+You can also access builders as properties of the main `Gubu`
-keep them namespaced.
-You can also chain most builders.
-Thus a
+function, and you can also chain most builders.
+Thus a `Required` and
-required, closed object can be specificied with:
+`Closed` object can be specified with:

 ```
 const { Gubu } = require(`gubu`)